-2.7 Affiliate cooperates with other customers in resolving corrective actions at shared suppliers No CAPs active or no shared suppliers.
-Cooperation between customers increases leverage and chances of successful outcomes.
-Cooperation also reduces the changes of a factory having to conduct multiple Corrective Action Plans about the same issue with multiple customers.
-Shared CAPs, evidence of cooperation with other customers.
-N/A 2 -1 2.8 Monitoring requirements are fulfilled for production in low-risk countries No production in lowrisk countries Low risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with basic standards.
+2.8 Monitoring requirements are fulfilled for production in low-risk countries No production in lowrisk countries Low risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with basic standards.
 Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
 N/A 2 0 2.9 External brands resold by the affiliate who have completed and returned the external brand questionnaire. (% of external sales volume) 100% FWF believes it is important for affiliates that have a retail/wholesale arm to at least know if the brands they resell are members of FWF or a similar organisation, and in which countries those brands produce goods.
 Questionnaires are on file.
 3 3 0 2.10 External brands resold by affiliates that are members of another credible initiative. (% of external sales volume) 0% FWF believes affiliates who resell products should be rewarded for choosing to stock external brands who also take their supply chain responsibilities seriously.
-Supplier register; Documentation of sales volumes of products made by FWF or FLA members.
+External production data in FWF's information management system.
+Documentation of sales volumes of products made by FWF or FLA members.
 0 3 0